jeromeguillaume/kong-plugin-soap-xml-handling/README.md

     3) Really download the content (with http(s) protocol): Synchronous or Asynchronous.
 For Asynchronous (only), there is a prefetch WSDL/XSD validation for forcing the download of ìmported XSD ahead of the 1st request
     - If the WSDL uses `<import>` tag without `schemaLocation` atrribute, enable `wsdlApiSchemaForceSchemaLocation`

-3) It's recommendeded to redefine the maximum request body size allowed by Kong: adapt the value of [nginx_http_client_body_buffer_size](https://developer.konghq.com/gateway/configuration/#nginx-http-client-body-buffer-size) in regards of the XML body request size.
-The default value is `8k` bytes.
-The response body is not concerned and it has no limit.
-In the event the request body size is reached, an error is raised by kong:
-    - Error in Kong Log, for instance: `a client request body is buffered to a temporary file /usr/local/kong/client_body_temp/0000000001`
-    - Message returned to the Client: `Unable to get the body request.
-See logs for more details`

-4) For simultaneous access to SOAP 1.1 and 1.2 to the same route:
+3) For simultaneous access to SOAP 1.1 and 1.2 to the same route:
     - `WSDL/XSD VALIDATION`:
       - Define `config.xsdSoapSchema` and `config.xsdSoapSchemaInclude` for SOAP 1.1 XSD schema and `config.xsdSoap12Schema` and `config.xsdSoap12SchemaInclude` for SOAP 1.2 XSD schema.
 The plugin automatically detects the SOAP version and uses the right XSD schema for validation.
 Do not swap the SOAP 1.1 and 1.2 XSD definitions (for instance: do not set the SOAP 1.2 definition in `xsdSoapSchema` and `xsdSoapSchemaInclude`)
       - To only allow SOAP 1.1 request and reject SOAP 1.2, set `config.xsdSoap12Schema` to `<!-- -->`